AOMediaCodec/av1-mpeg2-ts/index.md

 ### 2.3 Definitions

- * **AV1 access unit**: a Decodable Frame Group as defined in Annex E of AV1 Bitstream & Decoding Process Specification.
+ * **Decodage Frame Group (DFG)** : a Decodable Frame Group as defined in Annex E of the AV1 Bitstream & Decoding Process Specification.

 ## 3. Descriptor